 No one size fits all solution; we really need to focus on identifying your condition and getting you educated on what chemical peels and techniques will most likely work for your skin concern, which is the real goal with this article.

 That being said, let’s framework this article on what is a chemical peel, by starting with our content map so you can find your spot and pull all of the data together in the right order.

 What is a chemical peel?

-It’s a chemical solution that’s is applied to your skin, that removes cells from the surface of your skin to correct imperfections.
+It’s a chemical solution applied to your skin that penetrates the uppermost layers, removing cells from the skin’s surface to correct imperfections.

-When trauma occurs within the tissues, the cells natural response is to fire up fibroblasts which stimulate new collagen formation in the dermis; as a result, your skin becomes visibly thicker, plumper and smoother, it also speeds up collagen production to give you vibrant, smoother skin.
+When trauma occurs within the skin tissues, the cells’ natural response is to fire up fibroblasts that stimulate new collagen formation; thus, your skin becomes visibly thicker, plumper, and smoother; it also speeds up collagen production to give you vibrant, smoother skin.

-The stronger phenol peels create a controlled wound, which allows the skin to regenerate itself, these are often used for severe acne scarring and deep ageing lines, working deep within your dermis, to force your skin into creating a whole new layer.
-Because of their intensity, redness, swelling and full-skin shedding can occur, so they will require downtime of one to two weeks.
+The stronger phenol peels create a controlled wound, which allows the skin to regenerate itself; these are often used for severe acne scarring and deep ageing lines, working deep within your dermis to force your skin into creating a whole new layer.
+However, because of their intensity, redness, swelling and full-skin shedding will occur, and they will require downtime of one to two weeks.

 Those with sensitive, reactive skin are advised to steer clear of most peels, other than using light enzymes, which you can read about here.

 The benefits of a peel

 Anti-ageing: The acid breaks down the skin on the surface, helping your skin regain the thickness and sturdiness people have in their youth.
 Peels can help to stimulate fibroblasts, the collagen and elasticity in your skin which helps your skin look and feel younger.